Are You Getting Most out of Your Live Video Interview?

 Using a live video interview platform will automatically improve your recruitment process, but you might not be getting everything you can out of it.
 Unfortunately, as it is with most technology, users typically play around with the software before they learn all the different ways video interviewing is helpful.

 VidCruiter staff and clients have spent years using the technology.
 We know what the best practices for getting the most out of a live video interview platform is and have compiled that information in this article.
-We also have suggestions for general video interviewing best practices and pre-recorded video interview best practices, if you’re looking for solutions with either of those technologies.

 Eliminate Technological Problems with Tech-Check